Understanding OSHA’s competent person requirements starts by understanding the difference between competent and qualified individuals.

 A “Competent Person” means one who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees and who has the authorization to take prompt corrective measures to eliminate them.

 In laymen’s terms, by way of training and/or experience, a competent person is knowledgeable of applicable standards, is capable of identifying workplace hazards relating to the specific operation, and has the authority to correct them.
-Some standards add additional specific requirements that must be met by the competent person.
+Some standards add additional specific requirements that the competent person must meet.

 A “Qualified person” means one who, by the possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter, the work, or the project.

-To summarize, a Qualified Person is someone trained by education or experience that can help solve problems.
+To summarize, a qualified person is someone that has the education or experience to help solve problems.

 Everyone in your workplace is responsible for working towards EHS excellence.
 It is a good idea to provide designated workers with specific training that will allow them to assume a leadership role in EHS programs.